Frequently Asked Questions

 - No. The foundation is a separate check from school site specific organizations because it is its own foundation and touches eight separate schools.
 The parent group donation is made separate from your WCEF donation.

-- WCEF funds salaries and innovative classroom programs and technologies.
-Your school's parent group typically pays for supplies and hosts culture building opportunities.
+- WCEF exists to create additional funding for our schools, funding salaries and innovative classroom programs.
+Your school's parent group typically pays for supplies and hosts community building opportunities.
+The PTA is an important advocacy group, but not a fundraising organization.

 - If your family is able to, we ask that you donate to both WCEF and your Parent Group.
-WCEF and the Parent Groups of each school work together to ensure quality education for your students.
-WCEF and the Parent Groups are critical to bridge the state funding gap.
+WCEF and Parent Groups are critical to bridge the state funding gap.
 We call this collaborative fundraising, and it ensures that both academics and community are fully funded at your student’s school.

-- Many companies match charitable donations from their employees, which can double, or even triple the amount that WCEF receives as a result of your donation.
-To find out whether your company offers a corporate matching gift program, search this database or check with your company’s Human Resources department.
-If you have questions about how to make a matching donation to WCEF, contact us and we will be happy to assist you.
+- Yes!
+Many companies match charitable donations 1:1 from their employees, which can double, or even triple the amount that WCEF receives.
+To find out whether your company offers a corporate matching gift program start here, or check with your company’s Human Resources department.